nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 #### 4.2.1 on RHEL

+On RHEL, we assume that default configuration files are located in the `PGDATA` directory `/var/lib/pgsql/serverconf` and `postgresql.service` is locate in `/lib/systemd/system`.
+>**Note:** If the locations are different then directory `/var/lib/pgsql/serverconf` and `/lib/systemd/system` need to be replaced with your data directories in following scripts.

 ##### 4.2.1.1 on RHEL 7

 Create a new `systemctl` service unit for the new database.
 As root, execute the following command: